Test Overview

 Normal (positive)

 Your hand quickly becomes warm and returns to its normal colour.
-This means that one artery alone will be enough to supply blood to your hand and fingers.
+This means that the artery that was checked is enough to supply blood to your hand and fingers.

 Abnormal (negative)

 Your hand remains pale and cold.
-This means that one artery is not enough to supply blood to your hand and fingers.
-Blood will not be collected from an artery in this hand.
+This means that the artery that was checked cannot supply enough blood to your hand and fingers.

 Credits